 Kennesaw Mountain National Battlefield Park

-Allow at least 2 hours for exploring.
-Start your tour at the visitor center, where you can pick up a map, watch a 20-minute film about the battle, and view exhibits of Civil War artifacts, medicine, and memorabilia.
+Start your tour of Kennesaw Mountain National Battlefield Park at the visitor center where you can pay for your National Park pass, pick up a map, and view exhibits of Civil War artifacts, medicine, and memorabilia.
+Park Rangers host interactive programs throughout the year that give further information about the historic battle.